Best Shoes For Sesamoiditis

 The main cause for sesamoiditis is overuse, where repetitive pressure is placed on the ball of the foot, aggravating the sesamoid bones.
 This is often associated with regular participation in cardio, such as running, as well as sports such as basketball, golf, ballet and tennis.

-People who regularly wear high-heeled shoes are at greater risk of developing sesamoiditis, as the foot is unnaturally positioned, placing significant pressure on the ball of the foot.
+People who regularly wear high-heeled shoes are at greater risk of developing sesamoiditis, as the foot is unnaturally positioned, placing significant pressure on the balls of your feet.

 Those who have high arches are also at greater risk because the foot position places additional pressure onto the front area.